 There has been a proliferation of behaviorally oriented studies concerning nocturnal enuresis and to a lesser extent diurnal enuresis which are not explicitly based on functional assessment or analysis.
 Children and adolescents have been reported to have been successfully treated with different versions of the original Mower (1938) wet alarm pad (Finley et al., 1973; Finley, Wansley & Blenkarn, 1977; Friman, & Vollmer, 1995; Taylor & Turner 1975), the operant-oriented “dry-bed” methods (Azrin, & Foxx, 1974; Azrin, , Sneed, & Foxx, 1974; Barman et al.,1981; Bollard & Nettblbeck,1981; Bollard & Woodroffe, 1977) bladder training, (Averink, Melein, & Duker 2005; Harris & Purohit 1977; Kimmel & Kimmel, 1970; Paschalis, Kimmel & Kimmel, 1972) progressive awakenings (Singh, Phillips,& Fischer 1976), token systems (Popler,1976); and bibliotherapy (Van Londen et al. 1995).
-Enuresis treatments have also been widely reported for differing populations such as seniors (Adkins & Mathews, 1997; Schnelle, et al., 1983; Spangler, Risley, & Bilyew, 1984), persons with intellectual disabilities (Azrin, & Foxx, 1971; Azrin, Bugle, & O'Brien, 1971; Mahoney, Van Wagenen, & Meyerson, 1971; Phibbs & Wells, 1982), children with autism (LeBlanc et al., 2005) and persons with acquired brain injury (Papworth ,1989) The current bio-behavioral treatment approach (Friman, & Jones,1998; Houts, 1991) is the result of development over the years of more and more information regarding the underlying mechanisms of incontinence simultaneously with the empirical demonstrations of environmental influences via Pavlovian and operant processes.
+Enuresis treatments have also been widely reported for differing populations such as seniors (Adkins & Mathews, 1997; Schnelle, et al., 1983; Spangler, Risley, & Bilyew, 1984), persons with intellectual disabilities (Azrin, & Foxx, 1971; Azrin, Bugle, & O'Brien, 1971; Mahoney, Van Wagenen, & Meyerson, 1971; Phibbs & Wells, 1982), children with autism (LeBlanc et al., 2005) and persons with acquired brain injury (Papworth ,1989.)
+The current bio-behavioral treatment approach (Friman, & Jones,1998; Houts, 1991) is the result of development over the years of more and more information regarding the underlying mechanisms of incontinence simultaneously with the empirical demonstrations of environmental influences via Pavlovian and operant processes.
 The interested reader is referred to several cogent reviews that best describe these developments (Bollard & Nettblbeck, 1981;.Fielding, 1982; Finley et al, 1973; Lovibond, 1963; Morgan 1978; Mountjoy, Ruben, & Bradford, 1984).

 Psychological Assessment of Enuresis

 Enuresis has been recognized for centuries (Mountjoy, Ruben & Bradford, 1984) but only recently have bio-behavioral analyses become the predominant assessment and treatment.
 Mower (1938) is most often cited as the beginning of the behavioral analysis of enuresis with his introduction of a wet alarm bed pad device for treating nocturnal enuresis.
 (Although Mountjoy et al. (1984) reported on a U.S. patent office award for a wet alarm as early as 1905).
 Treatment involved having the enuretic child sleep on a pad which could detect moisture and set off an alarm sound awakening the child so that urination could be stopped and completed in the toilet.
 Mower and Mower (1938) proposed a Pavlovian conditioning explanation as the underlying behavioral mechanism in which an unconditioned stimulus (UCS), a bell or buzzer sound was paired with a currently neutral stimulus (NS) the physiological stimulation of the full bladder, such that the full bladder eventually came to cause awakening as a conditioned stimulus (CS) and thereby preventing bed wetting (CR).
 Subsequently, Lovibond (1963); Martin and Kubly’s (1955) explanation was that ” As time goes on it is also hoped that the somewhat more temporarily removed response of sphincter control will become associated with bladder tension, thus allowing the child to sleep through the night dry”(1963, p.17).